Thailand: Armed forces

-The military is also tasked with humanitarian missions, such as escorting Rohingya to Malaysia or Indonesia, ensuring security and welfare for refugees during Indochina refugee crisis.
+The military is also tasked with humanitarian missions, such as escorting Rohingya to Malaysia or Indonesia, and ensuring security and welfare for refugees during the Indochina refugee crisis.

-According to the constitution, serving in the armed forces is a duty of all Thai citizens.
-Thailand still use active draft system for males over the age of 21.
-They are subjected to varying lengths of active service depending on the duration of reserve training as Territorial Defence Student and their level of education.
-Those who have completed three years or more of reserve training will be exempted entirely.
-The practice has long been criticized, as some media question its efficacy and value.
-It is alleged that conscripts end up as servants to senior officers or clerks in military cooperative shops.
-In a report issued in March 2020, Amnesty International charged that Thai military conscripts face institutionalised abuse systematically hushed up by military authorities.
+According to the constitution, serving in the armed forces is a duty of all citizens, with an active draft system for males over age 21.
+They are subjected to varying lengths of active service depending on the duration of their reserve training as Territorial Defence Students and their level of education.
+Those who have completed three years or more of reserve training are exempted entirely.
+The practice has long been criticised, as some media outlets question its efficacy and value.
+It is alleged that conscripts often end up as servants to senior officers or clerks in military cooperative shops.
+In a report issued in March 2020, Amnesty International charged that military conscripts face institutionalised abuse that is systematically hushed up by military authorities.

-Critics observed that Thai military's main objective is to deal with internal rather than external threats.
-Internal Security Operations Command is called the political arm of the Thai military, which has overlapping social and political functions with civilian bureaucracy.
-It also has anti-democracy mission.
-The military is also notorious for numerous corruption incidents, such as accusation of human trafficking, and nepotism in promotion of high-ranking officers.
+Critics have observed that the military's main objective is to deal with internal rather than external threats.
+The Internal Security Operations Command is often called the political arm of the military, having overlapping social and political functions with the civilian bureaucracy.
+It also has an anti-democracy mission.
+The military is also notorious for numerous corruption incidents, such as accusations of human trafficking, and nepotism in the promotion of high-ranking officers.
 The military is deeply entrenched in politics.
-Most recently, the appointed senators include more than 100 active and retired military.
+Most recently, the appointed senators included more than 100 active and retired military personnel.

 Thailand is the 75th most peaceful country in the world, according to the 2024 Global Peace Index.